 and must be followed by a space.
 The more equals signs, the lower level of header.

-The code below also shows the first example of a function in Typst: lorem()
+The code below also shows the first example of a function in Typst: lorem().
+This function

 = Main Header